Zarniiiiiiiii/Tetris/README.md

     - Down arrow: move the piece down (soft drop)
     - Up arrow: rotate the piece clockwise

-2. Press the spacebar to perform a hard drop, instantly placing the piece at the bottom of the playing field.

 3. Clear lines by filling them with